 - Treat standing water that cannot be eliminated with Bti products which are sold at outdoor supply, home improvement and other stores.
 Bti is a natural product that kills mosquito larvae, but is safe for people, pets, aquatic life and plants.

-DEP will continue to survey affected communities to monitor the size and scope of the WNV.
+DEP will continue to survey communities statewide to monitor the size and scope of the WNV.
 When necessary, DEP will conduct larval and adult control activities in order to lessen the threat to human health.
-These efforts will continue through October.
+These efforts will continue through the end of October.